Structure Twenty-Seven

 Plan of Structure Eight at the Barnhouse settlement.
 (Hill & Richards 2005)

-Now, the consensus is that Twenty-Seven is much later in the history of the Ness and probably contemporary with Ten.
+Now, based on architectural similarities, the consensus is that Twenty-Seven is much later in the history of the Ness and probably contemporary with Structure Ten.
+Built around 2900BC, Ten was the last major construction on site.

 Another building in the area that is almost identical to Ten is Structure Eight at the Barnhouse settlement.